Zhejiang Professional F.C.: Hangzhou Greentown

+The club was set to be relegated at the end of the 2009 season, but were allowed to stay remain in the 2010 CFA Super League after it was discovered that Chengdu Blades and Guangzhou GPC were guilty of match-fixing.

 AFC Champions League debut

-After gaining a reprieve from relegation the club went on a spending spree by signing several established Chinese internationals such as Du Wei, Li Yan and Wang Song.
-The signings seemed to work and the club's results significantly improved throughout the 2010 league campaign, which saw the club achieve their best ever finish of fourth and a chance to play within the 2011 AFC Champions League for the first time.
+After the 2009 season, the club signed several established Chinese internationals such as Du Wei, Li Yan and Wang Song.
+The club's results significantly improved throughout the 2010 league campaign, which saw them achieve their highest ever finish of fourth and a chance to play in the 2011 AFC Champions League for the first time.

-This club is known for its outstanding football academy and youth training facilities.
-However, they were relegated to the 2017 China League One after getting second-to-last place in the 2016 Chinese Super League because of their bad performances for the season with only 8 wins in 30 games.
+They were relegated to the 2017 China League One after finishing in second-to-last place in the 2016 Chinese Super League.